artjsalina5/Transcript/README.md

 ## Musical Involvement

 In addition to my academic and professional pursuits, I am an active trombonist and arranger.
-I play in several local bands and am in demand as a performer and arranger throughout Southeast Connecticut and Rhode Island.
+I play in several local bands and am in demand as a performer and arranger throughout Southeast Connecticut and Rhode Island in commercial and classical idioms.

 ---